Choosing Between Lover or Spouse

 “Beyond that, you’ve changed some of your beliefs so that you can be with her.
 Did you once believe that adultery was a violation of the Ten Commandments, but now believe that God sent you the woman with whom you commit adultery?
 You used to go to church, but now you’re looking for a different kind of church – one that you never would have considered before – a church that will accept you and Sheila though you left your wife for her.

-“You love making love to Sheila, but sex isn’t the core of your relationship.
-You want the emotional union much more deeply that you desire the sexual union with her.
+“You love making love to Sheila, but sex isn’t the core of your relationship, and you want the emotional union much more deeply that you desire the sexual union with her.

 “I didn’t list everything, John, but that’s enough to get the picture.
 You are in limerence with Sheila, John, aren’t you?”